Welcome

-Purpose and objectives of AAVPT
+Purpose and Objectives of AAVPT

 The purpose of the Academy is promotion of the science of veterinary pharmacology and therapeutics.